 Even though a mortgage does not convey ownership of the property to a third party, it does generate interest in the immovable property.
-Several kinds of mortgages under Transfer of Property Act are implemented while transferring any property as needed.
+Several kinds of mortgages under the Transfer of Property Act are implemented while transferring a property.

-The Transfer of Property Act, 1882 was introduced by the Indian government on 1st July 1882.
+The Indian Government introduced the Transfer of Property Act on 1st July 1882.
 This act applies to the transfer of immovable properties.
-By following this law, an individual can transfer any property to himself/herself or another person.
+By following this law, an individual can transfer any property to himself or another person.

-The property can be a firm, an entity, an association of persons, etc. This act was enacted with the primary intention of establishing a diverse collection of property transfer laws.
+The property can be a firm, an entity, an association of persons, etc. This act was implemented with the primary intention of establishing a diverse collection of property transfer laws.

 Below are the different types of mortgages under the Transfer of Property Act.

-Simple Mortgage: In this kind of mortgage, the mortgagor agrees to make the payments as specified in the loan terms or grants the mortgagee the right to sell the property and use the revenues for the mortgagor's loan.
+Simple Mortgage: In a simple mortgage, the mortgagor agrees to make the payments as specified in the loan terms.
+Another option is to grant the mortgagee the right to sell the property and use the revenue for the mortgagor's loan.

-English Mortgage: Under this, the mortgagor is individually obliged to pay back the loan on a particular date, and to transfer the property to the lender.
+English Mortgage: Under this, the mortgagor is individually obliged to pay back the loan on a particular date and to transfer the property to the lender.
 However, such a transfer is subject to the condition that, following loan repayment, the mortgagor would get the funds on a certain date.

 Property must be transferred within a person’s life span.